-The University shall provide an acceptable level of earthquake safety for students, employees, and the public who occupy University Facilities in a reasonable time frame.
-The University shall weigh the probability and gravity of potential injury to persons foreseeably exposed to the risk of injury from a seismic occurrence against the practicality and cost of protecting against the risk of injury from seismic occurrences.
+The University must provide an acceptable level of earthquake safety for students, employees, and the public who occupy University Facilities in a reasonable time frame.
+The University must weigh the probability and gravity of potential injury to persons foreseeably exposed to the risk of injury from a seismic occurrence against the practicality and cost of protecting against the risk of injury from seismic occurrences.

-Responsible Officials shall immediately consider alternatives to undiminished continued use and occupancy of University Facilities not meeting the requirements of this Policy, including partial evacuation, temporary emergency measures, reduction in or cessation of use, demolition, retrofit, or combinations of these alternatives.
-Notwithstanding any other provisions of this Policy, Responsible Officials shall, for buildings under their jurisdiction, ensure that no University Facility with an SPR of V, VI, or VII as defined in the Facilities Manual, is occupied beyond December 31, 2030.
-However, a Responsible Official may request an extension of such date on a building-by-building or portfolio basis; such request shall be considered by the Responsible Officer in consultation with the General Counsel.
+Responsible Officials must immediately consider alternatives to undiminished continued use and occupancy of University Facilities not meeting the requirements of this Policy, including partial evacuation, temporary emergency measures, reduction in or cessation of use, demolition, retrofit, or combinations of these alternatives.
+Notwithstanding any other provisions of this Policy, Responsible Officials must, forshall prioritize actions to address those buildings under their jurisdiction, ensure that no University Facility with an in Risk Category I-III with SPR of V, VI, or VII or Risk Category IV with an SPR of III, IV, V, VI or VII as defined in the Facilities Manual.
+Continual improvement is the University's goal, and each location shall aim to achieve a minimum average threefour percent reduction each year in the square footage of facilities in the above categories from the 2022 baselines, averaged over a three-year period.
+Additionally, all currently occupied SPR VI facilities, shall be given the highest priority in capital planning and allocation decisions and brought into compliance with policy no later than December 31, 2037.

+This will include requirement applies to including all University-owned and leased facilities., is occupied beyond December 31, 2030.
+However, a Responsible Official may request an extension of such date on a building-by-building or portfolio basis; such request must be considered by the Responsible Officer in consultation with the General Counsel.